phpDocumentor/phpDocumentor/docs/internals/tags.rst

    ``phpDocumentor\Descriptor\TagDescriptor`` class is used.
 The TagDescriptors are populated by an :term:Assembler class that is invoked by the ProjectDescriptorBuilder after the parsing process.

 #.
-Writers capable of rendering templates, such as Twig and XSL, include a tag definition that determines where to
+Writers capable of rendering templates, such as Twig, include a tag definition that determines where to
    include sub-templates containing tag definitions

    .. important::